Creating AIA Invoices: What Contractors Need to Know

 Bookkeeping Tips for Contractors

 To make AIA invoices, you need correct data, good paperwork, and good record-keeping.
+Maintaining organized contract documents and supporting documents is essential for accurate financial tracking and compliance.
 Making sure you have a well-organized method for sending invoices to contractors is very important.
 You need to:

 Record in detail how much the job costs and any changes that are made.